STEVE MARSH ALCM

 THE PEAK GUITAR QUARTET

 In 2014, a new guitar quartet was formed between Nadia Marsh, Derek Taylor, Mick Pearce and myself.
-We’ve called ourselves the Peak Guitar Quartet as we are based in Bakewell in the heart of the Peak District.
-Our repertoire consists of both original material and arrangements and includes a wide variety of music from around the world spanning several centuries.
+We called ourselves the Peak Guitar Quartet as we are based in Bakewell in the heart of the Peak District.
+Our repertoire consisted of both original material and arrangements and included a wide variety of music from around the world spanning several centuries.

-The quartet's musical range is extended by the fact that Nadia Marsh is also a recorder player and this instrument is occasionally incorporated in our repertoire.
-We made our debut concert at the Bishop’s House in Sheffield in May 2014 which was followed by two more concerts in Derbyshire.
-The programme consisted of guitar quartets, duets and solos.
+The quartet's musical range was extended by the fact that Nadia Marsh is also a recorder player and this instrument was occasionally incorporated in our repertoire.
+We made our debut concert at the Bishop’s House in Sheffield in May 2014 which was followed by two more concerts in Derbyshire. the programme consisting of guitar quartets, duets and solos.
+Regrettably, due to other commitments, the quartet was abandoned in 2017.

 THE NADIA AND STEVE MARSH GUITAR DUO

-As well as performing in the Peak Guitar Quartet, my wife Nadia and myself play together as the 'Ashlea Guitar Duo'.
 Our repertoire includes music from all eras, from Early through to modern, contemporary works and the fact that Nadia is an accomplished recorder and clarinet player extends the range of music which we can 'dip' into.
-Most Fridays throughout the year we play in the lounge at the famous Peacock Hotel, Rowsley near Bakewell where, between 7.00 p.m. and 10.30 p.m. we perform a mixture of guitar solos and duets.
+Most Fridays throughout the year we play in the lounge at the famous Peacock Hotel, Rowsley near Bakewell where, between 7.00 p.m. and 10.00 p.m. we perform a mixture of guitar solos and duets.

 During the year we do occasional performances in the Saloon room at Sudbury Hall, Derbyshire.
 These are usually on Sunday or Wednesday afternoons.
 For dates please contact me.

 THE GOTHIC SUITE COMMISSION